Marketing

 • Send a Typeform with a few questions after the event.
 This enables you to gather anonymous and more detailed feedback from your event.
 You can automate this with Livestorm.

-14. Record the event
+16. Record and share the event

-Marketing for an event includes thinking about how to make your event shareable before, during, and after it’s done.
-If you’re hosting an in-person, online, or hybrid event like a niche conference, you should record it.
-This recording can be used as evergreen content that you can repurpose and share for a fee or use to get leads.
+You can use this evergreen content by repurposing it and using it as a lead magnet.
 For example, if you do an online personal branding conference, you can then use the recording to create different video modules for people to access once they share their email with you.

 What’s the best way to promote your event?